hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_and_discourses/104_the_free_soul.md

 It may then be asked: What becomes of all these various forms of worship?
 They will remain; they are simply groping in the dark for light, and through this groping light will come.
 We have just seen that the Self cannot see Itself.
-Our knowledge is within the network of Mâyâ (unreality), and beyond that is freedom.
+Our knowledge is within the network of Māyā (unreality), and beyond that is freedom.
 Within the network there is slavery, it is all under law; beyond that there is no law.
 So far as the universe is concerned, existence is ruled by law, and beyond that is